cjungmann/gensfw/README.md

 ## Usage

-**gensfw2** is the new command name, and there are several options for opening the program.
+**gensfw** is the new command name, and there are several options for opening the program.

-- `gensfw2` alone will guide the user through selecting a database and table for processing.
+- `gensfw` alone will guide the user through selecting a database and table for processing.
-- `gensfw2 CaseStudy` will begin running from the table selection dialog of database *CaseStudy*.
+- `gensfw CaseStudy` will begin running from the table selection dialog of database *CaseStudy*.
-- `gensfw2 CaseStudy Person` will begin at the table processing dialog, using table *Person* from database *CaseStudy*.
+- `gensfw CaseStudy Person` will begin at the table processing dialog, using table *Person* from database *CaseStudy*.
-- `gensfw2 CaseStudy_Person.gsf` will open a file that records the preferences in place when the file was created/updated.
+- `gensfw CaseStudy_Person.gsf` will open a file that records the preferences in place when the file was created/updated.

 ## Requirements